 There is also a decompression rate indicator.

 All the elements are generously coated with Superluminova, so the legibility will not be an issue.

 The Swiss watchmaker doesn’t elaborate on the movement’s origins, but, judging by the brand’s history, it is probably made by their long-standing partner Dubois-Depraz: another Swiss-based brand that knows a thing or two about building impressive complications.
-As far as I understand, the mechanism (or at least the complication that makes the mechanical depth meter gauge actually work) is made exclusively for Favre-Leuba making the watch an interesting item for a collector (at least, for the one who plays on a long distance, a flipper will probably lose money on it.)
+As far as I understand, the mechanism (or at least the complication that makes the mechanical depth meter gauge actually work) is made exclusively for Favre-Leuba making the watch an interesting item for a collector (at least, for the one who plays on a longer distance, a flipper will probably lose money on it.)

-See also: Oris Divers GMT Date watch
+See also: Oris Divers GMT Date

-Favre-Leuba Bathy V.2 mechanical depth meter watch specification:
+Favre-Leuba Bathy V.2 specification

 Movement: Automatic, 27 jewels, caliber FL 305, Swiss Made

 Complications: date, depth gauge to 45/150/300 meters, decompression stage indicator, diving-time gauge